theKashey/react-focus-lock/README.md

 You can use nested Locks or have more than one Lock on the page.
 Only `last`, or `deepest` one will work.
 No fighting.

-# API
- FocusLock has few props to tune behavior
-  - `disabled`, to disable(enable) behavior without altering the tree.
-  - `returnFocus`, to return focus into initial position on unmount(not disable).
-  This is expected behavior for Modals, but it is better to implement it by your self.
-  - `allowTextSelection` enabled text selections inside, and __outside__ focus lock.
-  - `noFocusGuards` disabled _focus guards_ - virtual inputs which secure tab index.

 # Autofocus